Quantum unital Otto heat engines: using Kirkwood-Dirac quasi-probability for the engine's coherence to stay alive: Dephased and undephased Quantum Otto heat engines

 \subsection{Dephased engine}

 As above, consider as a working medium a quantum system with a finite dimension $d$, i.e., $d<\infty$.
 The Hamiltonian of the working medium can be expressed as follows:

-Where $\nu_{i}$ and $\Pi_{i}$ are, respectively, the corresponding eigenvalues and eigenvectors of $H$.
-Even though not explicitly written, the eigenvalues and eigenvectors can be a function of parameters such as time, coupling, or magnetic field.
-But let's not go into details.
+Where $\nu_{i}$ and $\Pi_{i}$ are, respectively, the corresponding eigenvalues and (assumed) rank 1 eigenprojectors of $H$.
+Even though not explicitly written, the eigenvalues and eigenprojectors can be functions of parameters such as time, coupling, or magnetic field.
+But let us not go into details.